Veijo Baltzar

 Veija "Veijo" Oskari Baltzar (born June 9, 1942) is a Romani author and visual artist from Finland.

 Baltzar's artistic output comprises over 72 literary works, including novels, short stories, plays and musicals, a film, librettos and TV screenplays.
 Baltzar has described his childhood as extremely poor but very rich socially and spiritually.

+In 2011, President Tarja Halonen granted Baltzar the honorary title of Cultural Counselor, which President Alexander Stubb revoked at the end of 2025.
+Finnish author and actress Oona-Emilia Enkelsaari called for the removal of his honorary title of Cultural Counselor based on Baltzar's previous and recent criminal convictions.

-Baltzar was found guilty of having committed sexual crimes on 29 April 2025.
-He was convicted of two counts of sexual abuse and sentenced to one year and 10 months of imprisonment.
+Baltzar was found guilty of having committed sexual crimes in April 2025.
+He was convicted on two counts of sexual abuse committed between 2016 and 2019 and sentenced to one year and 10 months in prison.
+Enkelsaari has publicly stated that she is one of the victims.

 Literary works

 Baltzar's first novel Polttava tie, "The Burning Road" (1968, published in Swedish 1969 as Brännande väg) was successful and brought attention to him.
 It was the first Finnish book that was written about the Roma and their culture, seen through the eyes of a Roma.
 Verikihlat (1969), "The Engagement of Blood", is a story about love, hate and blood revenge.
 In Mari (1972), Baltzar discusses women and their position inside the tribe.
 Baltzar's 1988 mythic novel Käärmeenkäräjäkivi was a nominee for the Finlandia Prize.

 Musta tango (1990), "The Black Tango", tells about Gypsies in modern Finnish society after they moved to the suburbs.
 Baltzar has also written a novel for children about Gypsies (Mustan Saaran kristallipallo, The Crystal Ball of Black Sarah) in 1978.
 Phuro, published in 2000, is an extensive epic novel about the Roma living in Central Europe, the saga of a family, which tells a tale of the community through that of the relatives.
 The latest novel by Veijo Baltzar, In love and war, published in 2008, tells about the tragic fate of European Roma in the middle of the Second World War.